Dr. Nelson of Tulane University School of Medicine received consulting fees from BioMarin and Supernus for speaking engagements.)

-This article includes discussion of neonatal white matter injury, encephalopathy of prematurity, neonatal white matter injury, perinatal white matter injury, and PVL.
+This article includes discussion of neonatal white matter injury, encephalopathy of prematurity, neonatal white matter injury, perinatal white matter injury, PVMI, periventricular leukomalacia, and PVL.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Neonatal white matter injury, formerly called periventricular leukomalacia, is the leading cause of cerebral palsy and other neurocognitive deficits in prematurely born children.
-Recent advances in neuroimaging and epidemiological studies have increased our insight into the pathophysiology of this condition.
+Advances in neuroimaging and epidemiological studies have increased our insight into the pathophysiology of this condition.
 Although no cure currently exists, several clinical trials are ongoing with the aim to prevent disease or to improve long-term outcome.
 This article provides a comprehensive review of the clinical, pathological, and imaging aspects of neonatal white matter injury, and they discuss advances in research relevant to this condition.
+A case study involving a preterm infant is reviewed including maternal history, obstetrical history, and patient s NICU hospital course; the study demonstrates long-term outcomes that may be associated with neonatal white matter injury.

 • Neonatal white matter injury is the leading cause of cerebral palsy in children with extreme prematurity.